Details

 Social Commentary or Mental Health?

 Although the shows has a stellar start with interesting safety facts and quirks about working in a psychiatric facility, that is about the extent of where the facts regarding mental illness are informative.
-At one instance, the show briefly mentions the scientific and physical (neurochemical/anatomical) issues about mental illnesses, but by the very next scene, it completely dispels or forgets the physical and tries to mainly attribute the cause to mostly or solely societal pressures and injustices.
+At one instance, the show briefly mentions the scientific and physical (neurochemical/anatomical) explanations for mental illnesses, but very soon after, it completely dispels or forgets the physical and tries to mainly attribute the cause to societal pressures and injustices.
 In other words, it is the overbearing mother, the despotic manager, or the predatory capitalistic society that is causing our mental health crisis.
 And the universal remedy is that people just need to take their meds and have others accept them; or, for those suffering from severe OCD, fall in love and be cured!
-This is a completely naive picture that a introductory course in psychiatry will quickly dispel.
+This is a completely naive picture that an introductory course in psychiatry will quickly dispel.
 To make matters worse, the "prescriptions" aren't scientifically backed advice but are seemingly a mixture of the writer's dogmatisms, sociological assumptions, and attempts at psychoanalysis.
 The patients become the victims of the overused trope: "society is the problem."
 Therefore, society must change; not the patients.
-Once their external environment changes, the patients, too, magically begin to improve.
+Once their external environment changes, the patients, too, will magically begin to improve.
+Quite ironically, like the situation with the overbearing mother, the drama reeks of victim mentality and a denial of the victim's actual condition.

 Read More